There are many movies that are worth seeing, but there are a lot of stinkers as well. My goal here is to weed out the good from the bad.

-Over the course of centuries, the Van Helsing family has hunted monsters.
+Over the course of history, the Van Helsing family has hunted monsters.
 More recently, Abraham Van Helsing (Jim Gaffigan) has had his sights set on Dracula (Adam Sandler) and his friends.
-Unfortunately, Dracula has always been able to outsmart him and, since the opening of Hotel Transylvania, Dracula has almost never left the hotel.
-Since the launch of the hotel, Abraham has grown old and is out of the picture, but his grand-daughter has resumed the hunt for Dracula.
+Unfortunately, Dracula has always been able to outsmart him, and since the opening of Hotel Transylvania, Dracula has almost never left the hotel.
+Since the launch of the hotel, Abraham has grown old and he is pretty much out of the picture, but his grand-daughter has resumed the hunt for Dracula.

-After all these years, Abraham has lacked the opportunity to hunt Dracula, but when Mavis (Selena Gomez) organizes a summer vacation on a monster cruise, Abraham Van Helsing‘s grand-daughter, Erica Van Helsing (Kathryn Hahn), sees a perfect opportunity to kill the infamous Dracula.
+After all these years, Abraham has lacked the opportunity to hunt Dracula, but that all changes when Mavis (Selena Gomez) organizes a summer vacation on a monster cruise.
+Abraham Van Helsing‘s grand-daughter, Erica Van Helsing (Kathryn Hahn), sees the cruise as a perfect opportunity to kill the infamous Dracula.
 Meanwhile, Dracula is feeling lonely and explores the idea of finding love again.
 On the cruise, he “zings” when he first lays eyes on Erica.
-Unfortunately, he is unaware of her sinister intentions, so he is off-guard around her.
-Hopefully he, or one of his friends, can figure it out before it is too late.
+Unfortunately, he is completely unaware of her sinister intentions, so he is off-guard around her, putting himself in great danger.

 The Pros & Cons

 The Van Helsings (+3pts)

 The Monsters (+6pts)